 You just have to follow these 4 simple steps:

-Select files or URL to convert.
+Step 1: Select files or URL to convert.

 Step 2: Choose the format to convert to.